 PRICE US$2,150 per person + 7 % tax (DBL occupancy), SGL Supplement: US$650 + 7% tax

 INCLUDED Hotel accommodation, all land, air and boat transfers within Panama meals (B-Breakfast, L-Lunch, D-Dinner) as indicated in itinerary, all land, water and air transportation within Panama as indicated, park & related entrance fees, private group guide services

 NOT INCLUDED International airfare, meals not specified in the itinerary, alcoholic beverages, personal equipment, gratuities for drivers, guides, boat captains and local staff, extras at hotel

 Day 1 Arrive to Panama

-On arrival to Tocumen International Airport in Panama City, you will be met by an Ancon Expeditions of Panama driver and transferred to your hotel located approximately 45 minutes driving from Panama City in the buffer zone of Camino de Cruces National Park and next to Soberania National Park.
+On arrival to Tocumen International Airport in Panama City, you will be met by an Ancon Expeditions of Panama driver and transferred to your hotel in Panama City.

 Day 2 Chagres River and the Embera Indigenous People